 You likely already have a suitcase or a duffel bag to pack your clothes in, but it’s a good idea to switch over to a 4-wheel spinner suitcase.
 The walkway from the cruise terminal to your cabin can be pretty long.
 There are often stairs, inclined walkways, and thresholds to pass.
 Having a traditional rolling bag gets caught up in your feet and takes up a lot of space when dragging it behind you.
 A 4-wheeled suitcase like this one can be right at your side and is also much easier to navigate down narrow cruise ship hallways.

 Nothing beats sitting out on the balcony of the ship, watching the stars and sipping a glass of your favorite vino.
 The good news is that most cruise lines allow you to bring a bottle of wine or champagne along with you (sorry, beer and booze aren’t allowed).
 Considering the prices on the ship, passengers should take advantage and bring as much as their cruise line allows.
+It can save you considerable money and trips to the bar.

 We’ve all done the dance when we want to open a bottle of wine and search frantically for a corkscrew.
 If you can’t find one, it usually ends up with you cutting out the cork… and spitting out bits of cork every time you take a sip.
 So be sure to pack a corkscrew with your wine.
 A $2 purchase can save you a lot of headache.